Marking our milestones to date

 - National Capital Planning Commission approves concept design for the Museum.

-- NLEOMF formally unveils plans for the Museum.
+- National Law Enforcement Officers Memorial Fund formally unveils plans for the Museum.

 - Public phase of the "A Matter of Honor" fundraising campaign is launched.

 - Former Presidents Bill Clinton and George H.W.
-Bush become co-chairs of the National Honorary Campaign Committee.
+Bush become chairs of the National Honorary Campaign Committee.

-- Advanced Interactive Systems announces $1.2 million support of use of force judgment simulator within the Museum.
+- Advanced Interactive Systems announces $1.2 million contribution to support the use-of-force judgment simulator within the Museum.

-- DuPont announces its commitment to provide a multi-faceted package of products, services, and financial support for the Museum to include the Changing Exhibitions Gallery.
+- DuPont announces its commitment to provide a multi-faceted package of products, services, and financial support for the Museum to include the DuPont Gallery.

 - Police Unity Tour marks its 10th Anniversary with a $5 million pledge to the Museum, the largest to date.

-- Motorola announce $3 million donation to the Museum, to include the "Dial 911 Emergency Call Center."
+- Motorola announces $3 million donation to the Museum, to include the 911 Emergency Ops exhibit.

 - Davis Buckley Architects and Planners, designers of the National Law Enforcement Officers Memorial, formally selected to serve as architects for the Museum.